Bhusawal

-Bhusawal (Note: It also written as 'Bhusaval'.) is a city in the Jalgaon district of Maharashtra, India.
+Bhusawal (Note: It is also written as Bhusaval.) is a city in the Jalgaon district of Maharashtra, India.
 Situated along the Tapti River, it lies between the Satpura Range and the Ajanta Hills of the Deccan plateau.
-The city is a significant hub for the Central Railway, boasting the largest railway junction in Maharashtra and the second-largest railway yard in Asia.
+The city is a significant hub for the Central Railway, featuring the largest railway junction in Maharashtra and the second-largest railway yard in Asia.
 Bhusawal also has one of the largest Municipal Councils.
 It serves as a vital commercial center for the surrounding cotton-growing region and is involved in the trade of bananas, millet, and peanuts (groundnuts).
 The city features a substantial oil-processing industry and is the second-largest city in the Jalgaon district after Jalgaon.

-The Bhusaval Junction railway station is one of the busiest railway station in the nation and serves as the headquarters of the Bhusawal railway division.
-The railway line and station were constructed in the second half of 19th century by the British government.
+The Bhusaval Junction railway station is one of the busiest railway stations in the nation and serves as the headquarters of the Bhusawal railway division.
+The railway line and station were constructed in the second half of the 19th century by the British government.

 History

-On 19–23 February 1993, the city hosted its only first class cricket match to date during the 1992-93 Ranji trophy season at the 'Central railway ground'.
-Maharashtra's SV Jedhe scored a century (168) in the 1st inning and 64 in the 2nd inning.
+On 19–23 February 1993, the city hosted its only first-class cricket match to date during the 1992–93 Ranji Trophy season at the Central Railway Ground.
+Maharashtra's SV Jedhe scored a century (168) in the first innings and 64 in the second innings.
 The home team Maharashtra defeated the Tamil Nadu cricket team by 10 wickets.
-In the game, 1983 World Cup winning team's member Krishnamachari Srikkanth played for Tamil Nadu.
+In the game, 1983 World Cup-winning team member Krishnamachari Srikkanth played for Tamil Nadu.

-Geography and Climate
+Geography and climate

 Bhusawal is situated on the banks of the Tapti river.
 It has an average elevation of 209 metres.
 The total land area of the municipal council is 228.57 km^{2}.
-Bhusawal, being bounded by mountain ranges, has a diverse climate, though the city has dry and hot weather for most of the year..
-In summers, the temperature reaches around 46 °C to 49 °C, which is amongst the highest in India.
-In 2010, the temperature crossed the 49 °C mark, touching 49.8 °C. In winters, the temperature falls down to 15 °C to 16 °C, and receives moderate rainfall during the monsoon.
+Bounded by mountain ranges, Bhusawal has a diverse climate, though the weather is hot and dry for most of the year.
+During summer, temperatures reach 46 to 49 °C, among the highest in India.
+In 2010, the temperature reached a record 49.8 °C. In winter, temperatures fall to 15 to 16 °C. The city receives moderate rainfall during the monsoon season.

 Demographics

 The estimated population of Bhusawal city in 2023 is around 271,000, with the Bhusawal metropolitan area estimated at 295,000.
 The last official census in 2011 recorded a population of 187,421.
 The 2021 census was postponed due to the COVID-19 pandemic, so the current figures are based on growth rate estimations.
-The literacy rate is 88.38%; 91.74% for males and 84.87% for females.
-Hinduism is the main religion followed by 64.06% of its population, followed by Muslims (24.40%) and Buddhists (8.79%).
+The literacy rate is 88.38 % (91.74 % for males and 84.87 % for females).
+Hinduism is the majority religion, practiced by 64.06 % of the population, followed by Islam (24.40 %) and Buddhism (8.79 %).